 Curriculum planning and assessment functions are added.

-ManageBac crosses 1,000 schools and 1 in 2 DP students.
+ManageBac exceeds 1,000 schools and is used by 1 in 2 DP students.

 IBIS exam registration becomes fully automated.
 Goodbye manual data entry!